-You may have heard that orchid flowers don’t have any scent, but is this true?
-If not, what kind of scents can you expect from your orchid blooms?
+The idea of orchid scent may seem like a strange concept, especially if you’ve never noticed any sort of fragrance coming from your orchid.
+You may have also heard that orchid flowers don’t have any scent, but is this true?
+If not, what kind of scents and smells can you expect from your orchid blooms?

-Orchids that grow in the wild have a scent.
-However, many of the popular Phalaenopsis orchids sold in stores used to not be scented.
-This led to a misconception that orchids are unscented.
-Unscented orchids are now being propagated with scented orchid species to produce fragrant orchids.
+Orchids that grow in the wild do have a scent.
+However, many of the popular Phalaenopsis orchids were previously sold unscented.
+This led to a misconception that orchids do not have a smell.
+These days, unscented orchids are being propagated with scented orchid species to produce fragrant orchids.

 Over 30,000 species of orchids exist, and the majority are scented.
 Keep reading to learn about the purpose of an orchid’s scent, which species of orchids are recognized for their fragrance, and what it means if your orchid smells bad.